ids/cluster-builder/docs/dataflow.md

 # Dataflow

-A _Kubernetes_ based data science and business intelligence platform.
+Dataflow is a _Kubernetes_ based data science and business intelligence platform.

+Let's start with a napkin sketch:

 ![dataflow](images/dataflow.png)

-Leveraging the open source [cluster-builder](https://cluster-builder.idstudios.io) VMware based _Kubernetes_ environment, __Dataflow__ layers on a unifed _platform of platforms_:
+Leveraging the open source [cluster-builder](https://cluster-builder.idstudios.io) VMware based _Kubernetes_ environment, __Dataflow__ layers on a unifed _platform of platforms_, with the following components:

 ## Core Components

+The following three __core__ components/platforms enable the primary workflow of __Injest >> Curate >> Analyze__:

-[StreamSets](https://streamsets.com) provides a full DataOps toolset for both ELT and streaming use cases.
+[StreamSets](https://streamsets.com) provides a full DataOps toolset for both ELT and streaming __ingestion__ use cases.

-[Dremio](https://dremio.com) _The Data Lake Engine_ offers a unifed curation layer with distributed query engine and in-memory query optimization using columnar database technology while leveraging _cloud provider storage_.
+[Dremio](https://dremio.com) _The Data Lake Engine_ offers __a unifed curation layer__ with distributed query engine and in-memory query optimization using columnar database technology while leveraging _cloud provider storage_.
 Dremio is the core curated _data source_ for the entire _Dataflow_ system, available directly to most modern Bi tools, but also as _ODBC_, _JDBC_ and _Apache Flight_.

-[Kubeflow](https://kubeflow.org) provides a large and integrated Machine Learning and Jupyter analysis platform in its own right.
-Integrated __Istio__ service mesh provides a direct notebook-to-containerized-predictive-service work flow.
+[Kubeflow](https://kubeflow.org) provides a large and integrated Machine Learning and Jupyter __analysis platform__ in its own right.
+Integrated __Istio__ service mesh  and the __KNative Serving__ serverless hosting engine provide a direct notebook-to-containerized-predictive-service work flow.

-> _Kubeflow_ is such a large platform in itself that it makes sense to host it in a dedicated Kubernetes cluster (as depicted in the diagram).
+> _Kubeflow_ is such a large platform in itself that it seems sensible to host it in a dedicated Kubernetes cluster (as depicted in the diagram).

+While the _Kubeflow_ platform provides a comprehensive environment for deploying _Machine Learning_ solutions, the benefits are not limited to A.I. alone.
+Generalized reporting and business intelligence activity can take advantage of the __curation layer__ to provide more consistent, accurate reporting, with _Dremio_ acting as the semantic layer and __single source of truth__ for the organization.

 ## Optional Components

+Depending on the use cases involved in the __Dataflow__, and/or the organization service profile, the following components may also play a role in the _flow_:

 [Kafka](https://kafka.apache.org/) as an optional intermediary stream engine to fascilitate event driven stateful streaming workflows and message history.
 With additional components from the [Confluent OSS Platform](https://www.confluent.io/download)